 Crochet baby booties make the easiest and quickest gifts because of their size, but there is also so much that you can do with them.
-As long as you have a good base, it’s super simple to add onto a crochet baby booties pattern and make it suit your style.
+As long as you have a good base, it’s super simple to add to a crochet baby booties pattern and make it suit your style.
 One f my favorite designs for beginners is to work with a folding base that you can adjust easily to fit any size.
 These are my crochet Kimono Baby Booties and today I’ll show you how to create this size and adjust it to a larger one too!

 These crochet baby booties were originally from my free ebook The Beginner’s Guide to Crochet, along with 11 other patterns designed for beginners.
 In this ebook, I share 12 basic crochet tutorials starting with how to create a slip knot and foundation chain to how to change colors and seam pieces together.
 I also go over some tips to help you get started with crochet and a list of my favorite resources.
 Plus, there are 12 easy patterns with written and video instructions!